 - The same species belonging to two or more trophic levels are never taken into account.

 (a) Describe the structure and function of a tRNA molecule.
 Why is it referred to as an adapter molecule?

 (b) Explain the process of splicing of hnRNA in a eukaryotic cell.

 Write the different components of a Lac-operon in E.coli.
 Explain its expression while in an “open” state.

 - t-RNA is the transfer RNA.
-One hand of the t-RNA reads the genetic code while the other hand transfers amino acid.
-Therefore, it is called as adapter molecule.
+One hand of the t-RNA reads the genetic code while the other hand transfers amino acids.
+Therefore, it is called an adapter molecule.